Working out like a maniac, yet not losing weight? Science shows us that diet, not exercise is the key to losing weight more quickly and efficiently.

 It has many proven benefits including:

-- protecting against heart disease and certain cancers
+- protects against heart disease and certain cancers

 But weight loss?
 While it certainly doesn’t hurt and can help to a limited extent, the science just doesn’t show it has as large an impact on the scale as the junk food industry would like you to believe.
 This myth is one perpetuated across the food industry.